America-s-Warrior-Partnership/WarriorServe-docs/installation/post-install-setup.md

 ### Case Referral List View Button
 Create a custom button or link for launching the Case action from related contexts.

+#### Button URL
+/lightning/action/quick/Case.Partner_Search?objectApiName=Case&context=RECORD_DETAIL&recordId={!CASESAFEID(Case.Id)}&backgroundContext=%2Flightning%2Fr%2FCase%2F{!CASESAFEID(Case.Id)}%2Fview

+#### Optional Custom Button / Link

+Some orgs may choose to launch the Case Quick Action with a custom button or link.
+This approach should be considered optional and must be tested in the target org, as Lightning navigation behavior can vary by context.

+Example:

+/lightning/action/quick/Case.Partner_Search?recordId={!CASESAFEID(Case.Id)}

+#### What This Does
+- Opens the Partner Search quick action
+- Passes the current Case record ID
+- Returns the user to the Case record after completion

 ### Lightning Record Page
 Edit the Case Lightning Record Page: